-III.
+Module 3.
 Nationalist Resistance

-Constitutional methods - Militant Nationalism - Gandhian strategy - Growth or Revolutionary Terrorism - Evolution of Swarajists - Congress Socialist - Communists - Subash Chandra Bose and INA - Debates about the efficacy of different Strategies.
+Constitutional methods - Militant Nationalism - Gandhian strategy - Growth of Revolutionary Terrorism - Evolution of Swarajists - Congress Socialists - Communists - Subash Chandra Bose and INA - Debates about the efficacy of different Strategies.

-IV.
+Module 4.
 Independence and Partition

-II World War and the new international situation - Emergence of USA and the decline of British Empire - Pressure from the Socialist Bloc - Internal politics - Radical Movements RIN Mutiny and Peasant Revolts (Tebhaga, Telengana and Punnapra-Vayalar) - Hindu Mahasabha and Minority politics - Failure of Gandhian strategy.
+II World War and the new international situation - Emergence of USA and the decline of British Empire - Pressure from the Socialist Bloc - Internal politics - Radical Movements - RIN Mutiny and Peasant Revolts (Tebhaga, Telengana and Punnapra-Vayalar) - Hindu Mahasabha and Minority politics - Failure of Gandhian strategy.

-- A.R.
-Desai: The Social Background of Indian Nationalism. - A.R.
-Desai: Peasant Struggles in India. - Anthony Smith: Theories of Nationalism. - Ashis Nandy: The Intimate Enemy.
-The Loss of Self Under Colonialism. - Bipan Chandra: (ed.): The Indian Left. - Bipan Chandra: Communalism in Modern India. - Bipan Chandra: et al. The Struggle for Independence. - Bipan Chandra: Nationalism and Colonialism in Modern India. - Bipan Chandra: Politics in Modern India. - Bipan Chandra: The Rise and Growth of Economic Nationalism in Modern India.
+A.R.
+Desai: The Social Background of Indian Nationalism.
+A.R.
+Desai: Peasant Struggles in India.
+Anthony Smith: Theories of Nationalism.
+Ashis Nandy: The Intimate Enemy.
+The Loss of Self under Colonialism.

-- D. Rothermund: The Phases of Indian Nationalism and other essay. - David Hardiman: Gandhi: in his time and ours, Permanent Black, 2003. - E. Irschik: Politics and Social Conflict in South India. - Gyanendra Pandey: Construction of Communalism in Colonial North India. - J.R.
-McLane: Indian Nationalism and the Early Congress. - Judith Brown: Gandhi and Civil Disobedience.
-Mahatma in Indian Politics 1028-34, - Judith Brown: Gandhi: A Prisoner of Hope, OUP, 1990. - Judith Brown: Gandhi's rise to power. - K.N.
-Panikkar: Culture, Ideology and Hegemony. - Partha Chatterjee: Nation and its Fragments. - Partha Chatterjee: National Thought and the Colonial World. - Penderel Moon (ed.).
-Wavell: A Viceroy's Journal, London, 1971. - Penderel Moon: British Conquest and Dominion India, London, 1989. - Penderel Moon: Plain tales of the Raj.
-London, 1973. - R.C.
-Majumdar: The Struggle for freedom. - Ronaldo Munck: The Difficult Dialogue: Marxism and Nationalism. - S. Gopal: Jawaharlal Nehru: A. Biography (Vols.
-I and II). - S. Gopal: The British Policy in India 1858-1905. - Gallagher and Anil Seal: Locality, Province and Nation: Essays on Indian Politics 1870-1940. - Sasi Joshi and Bhagwan Josh: The Struggle for Hegemony in India, 3 Vols. - Shahid Amin: The Event, Metaphor and Memory. - Stanley Wolpert: Tilak and Gokhale - Sucheta Mahajan: Independence and Partition: The Erosion of Colonial Power in - Sumit Sarkar: Beyond Nationalist Frames.
-Permanent Black, 2002. - Sumit Sarkar: Critique of Colonial India. - Sumit Sarkar: Modern India. - Sumit Sarkar: Popular Movements and Middle Class Leadership in late Colonial - Sumit Sarkar: Swadeshi Movement in Bengal - Sumit Sarkar: Writing Social History.
+Bipan Chandra: (ed.): The Indian Left.

+Bipan Chandra: Communalism in Modern India.

+Bipan Chandra: et al. India's Struggle for Independence.

+Bipan Chandra: Nationalism and Colonialism in Modern India.

+Bipan Chandra: Politics in Modern India.

+Bipan Chandra: The Rise and Growth of Economic Nationalism in Modern India.

+D. Rothermund: The Phases of Indian Nationalism and other essay.

+David Hardiman: Gandhi: in his time and ours, Permanent Black, 2003.

+E.Irschik: Politics and Social Conflict in South India.

+Gyanendra Pandey: Construction of Communalism in Colonial North India.
+India.

+J.R.
+McLane: Indian Nationalism and the Early Congress.

+Judith Brown: Gandhi and Civil Disobedience.
+Mahatma in Indian Politics 1028-34,

+Judith Brown: Gandhi: A Prisoner of Hope, OUP, 1990.

+Judith Brown: Gandhi"s rise to power.

+K.N.Panikkar: Culture, Ideology and Hegemony.

+Partha Chatterjee: Nation and its Fragments.

+Partha Chatterjee: National Thought and the Colonial World.

+Penderel Moon: British Conquest and Dominion India, London, 1989.

+Penderel Moon: Plain tales of the Raj.
+London, 1973.

+R.C.Majumdar: The Struggle for freedom.

+Ronaldo Munck: The Difficult Dialogue: Marxism and Nationalism.

+S. Gopal: Jawaharlal Nehru: A. Biography (Vols.
+I and II).

+S. Gopal: The British Policy in India 1858-1905.

+J. Gallaghar and Anil Seal (Eds): Locality, Province and Nation: Essays on Indian Politics 1870-1940.

+Sashi Joshi and Bhagwan Josh: The Struggle for Hegemony in India, 3 Vols.

+Shahid Amin: The Event, Metaphor and Memory.

+Stanley Wolpert: Tilak and Gokhale

+Sucheta Mahajan: Independence and Partition: The Erosion of Colonial Power

+Sumit Sarkar: Beyond Nationalist Frames.
+Permanent Black, 2002.

+Sumit Sarkar: Critique of Colonial India.

+Sumit Sarkar: Modern India.

+Sumit Sarkar: Writing Social History.

-- Subaltern Studies Volumes 1-X - Ranajit Guha: Elementary Aspects of Colonial Insurgency in Colonial India.
+Subaltern Studies Volumes 1-X

+Ranajit Guha: Elementary Aspects of Colonial Insurgency in Colonial India.

-MHIS3E1 Islam in the Medieval World Polity and Society
+MHS3E1 ISLAM IN THE MEDIEVAL WORLD POLITY AND SOCIETY

+The course is intended for providing the history foundation of Islam and its spread in the medieval world under various political powers.
+The course focus on the development of political system of the medieval Arab world.

+On completion of the course, students can

+Describe the foundation of Islam and its political role in medieval world.
+Identify the foundations of the first state of prophet in Madina Explain the formation of the orthodox caliphate Locate the reasons for the dynastic competitions for the caliphate
-Rise and spread of Islam: Historical roots of Islam - Prophet Muhammad - Integration of Tribes - Formation of Islamic State and society in Medina -

-Pious Caliphs - Expansion - Military System - Organization of Administration - Society and religion under the Pious Caliphs - Schism and Rise of Shiism.

-Umayyads: Byzantine Influence - Process of Arabization - Oppression of Shiites -

-Administration - Social Condition - Arabs and non-Arabs - Mawali - Dhimmis.

-Abbasid Revolution: Changing notions of Khilafat - Social stratification - Loss of Arab Dominance and Influence of Persians, Turks, etc - Puritan Resistance.
+- Rise and spread of Islam: Historical roots of Islam Prophet Muhammad Integration of Tribes - Formation of Islamic State and society in Medina - - Pious Caliphs Expansion Military System Organization of Administration Society and religion under the Pious Caliphs - Schism and Rise of Shiism. - Umayyads: Byzantine Influence Process of Arabization Oppression of Shiites Administration - Social Condition - Arabs and non-Arabs - Mawali - Dhimmis. - Abbasid Revolution: Changing notions of Khilafat Social stratification Loss of Arab Dominance and Influence of Persians, Turks, etc - Puritan Resistance.